 - Pocketsphinx (CMU): Open source and freely available.

-The wake-word for this test is Alexa as Snowboy already has a model for it on its GitHub repository.
-The utterances of wake-word are crowdsourced using Mechanical Turk and recorded on Android mobile devices.
-We have open-sourced the dataset here on Kaggle.
-The background speech is taken from Mozilla’s Common Voice project.
+There are six different wake-words for this test (Alexa, Computer, Jarvis, Smart Mirror, Snowboy, and View Glass).
+The utterances of wake-words are crowdsourced.
+We have open-sourced the dataset here.
+The background speech is taken from LibriSpeech.
 Finally, noise data (to simulate noisy environments) is taken from DEMAND dataset.
 The dataset is mirrored here on Kaggle.
-Without further ado here are the ROC curves
+Without further ado here is the result

 Why didn’t we compare with other vendors in the market?
 We don’t have access to their engines.
 Also, for ones available their EULA is not permissive enough to be able to publish the benchmarking results.